killboxalpha/nanoreflow/README.md

 Introduction
 ====================

-This Reflow Oven Controller relies on an [Arduino Pro Micro], which is similar to the Leonardo and easily obtainable on eb*y for less than $10, plus my custom shield, which is actually more like a motherboard.
+This Reflow Oven Controller relies on an [Arduino Nano] easily obtainable on eb*y for less than $10, plus my custom shield, which is actually more like a motherboard.

 As I believe it is not wise to have a mess of wiring and tiny breakout-boards for operating mains powered equipment, I've decided to design custom board with easily obtainable components.